A Pasta That Looks Like A Straw

 Everyone knows how to cook pasta, but there are a few hints and tips that will make you even better.

 Check out my Pasta Tips page for some helpful hints.
 And for a listing of some of my favorite pasta recipes, check out my Pasta Recipes page.

 Where to Buy It

-More than likely you're not going to find this pasta at your local supermarket but will have to look for it at a specially market or Italian grocer.
-I found my by accident so I can't even tell you where I purchased it but I'm sure you can find it on line too.
-If you have a recipes that calls for perciatelli, you can try substituting linguini or fettuccine but what fun would that be.
+You're likely not going to find this pasta at your local supermarket but will have to look for it at a special market or Italian grocer.
+I found mine by accident, so I can't even tell you where I purchased it, but I'm sure you can find it online too.
+If you have a recipe for perciatelli, you can try substituting linguini or fettuccine, but what fun would that be?